Paths to Citizenship as the Widow(er) of a U.S. Citizen

 About CitizenPath

-CitizenPath provides simple, affordable, step-by-step guidance through USCIS immigration applications.
+CitizenPath provides simple, affordable, step-by-step guidance through USCIS immigration applications like the naturalization application.
 Individuals, attorneys and non-profits use the service on desktop or mobile device to prepare immigration forms accurately, avoiding costly delays.
 CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will approve the application or petition.
-We provide support for the Application for Naturalization (Form N-400), Application for Certificate of Citizenship (Form N-600), and several other immigration services.
+We provide support for the Adjustment of Status Package (Form I-485), Naturalization Package (Form N-400), and several other immigration forms.

 Want more immigration tips and how-to information for your family?